I want to know... how to clean black granite countertops before sealing?

 All I can say about restaurants is that if they have dark granite countertops they most definitely do have this same problem.
 Most likely they just clean more and you don't inspect it as closely as your own.

-When wiping down the countertop with a wet rag you'll get streaks if you don't completely dry the granite countertop... just like a mirror.
+When cleaning black granite with a wet rag you'll get streaks if you don't completely dry the granite countertop... just like a mirror.